Lord of the Hightower|

 Ormund led the Reach forces for the greens during the civil war known as the Dance of the Dragons, supporting his kinsman King Aegon II Targaryen.
 Not all of the Reach's lords supported him, however.

 Ormund's host advanced slowly on King's Landing, smashing the blacks' forces trying to hinder their advance.
-The green host came to Tumbleton, where Lord Roderick Dustin and his Winter Wolves rode out to meet them.
+The green host came to Tumbleton, where Roderick Dustin, Lord of Barrowton, and his Winter Wolves rode out to meet them.
 Screaming war cries, the northmen fought through ten times their own numbers till Lord Roderick came face to face with Lord Hightower.
-Ormund's cousin, Ser Bryndon Hightower, put himself between the northman and his liege, taking off his arm with his longaxe, yet the Lord of Barrowton slew both before succumbing to his wounds.
+Ormund's cousin, Ser Bryndon Hightower, put himself between the northman and his liege, taking off his arm with his longaxe, yet Roddy the Ruin slew both before succumbing to his wounds.